SAP-samples/teched2023-AD264/exercises/ex2/README.md

 using { API_BUSINESS_PARTNER as S4 } from 's4-bupa-integration/bupa';
 ```

+> Note how the path in `from 's4-bupa-integration/bupa'` matches to the file path in `node_modules`.

-👉 Register it in the application configuration.
+👉 Register the package in the application configuration.
 Add this top-level to `package.json` (pay attention to JSON syntax errors):

 ```jsonc
   "cds": {